MalikaJohnson/Astrological-Food-Selector/README.md

- Astrological Food Selector
+ ## Astrological Food Selector

-## Project Name

 The name of your project with deployed URL.

 ## Project Description

-This fun website will take the users zodiac sign and use it to pick out an entree that would be best suited for him/her.
-The recipe will also be attached/ link in order for the user to be able to access it if they decided they like their outcome.
+This fun website will take the users zodiac sign and use it to pick out an entree that would be best suited for him/her based on said zodiac sign.
+The recipe will also be attached/linked, in order for the user to be able to access it if they decided they liked their outcome.

 ## API and Data Sample